rsksmart/RSKIPs/IPs/RSKIP558.md

 Nodes can delete block-level blob sidecars after `2**16`  (`RSK_MIN_SIDECAR_REQ_BLOCKS`) blocks (approximately 19 days assuming 25 seconds block time on Rootstock).
 Deletion is a node implementation issue and there is no consensus check for deletion or retention.
 The only requirement for consensus is that blob commitments must be stored permanently in the historical database - so that users can still verify (off chain) that a certain blob was in fact seen on and validated by the network.

-To make pruning easier, the node implementations can store a copy of only the commitments (and reference indexes) together with other block data.
+To make pruning easier, node implementations can store a copy of only the commitments (and reference indexes) together with other block data.
 The full contents of `Blobsidecar` can be stored separately and deleted after the retention period.
+No matter where the commitments are stored long term, when block data are requested by peers, nodes will have to serve them in the standard format using inlined `Blobsidecar` containing actual values for commitments.
+Values for blobs and proofs that have been pruned can be set as null.

 Versioned hashes can be computed from commitments, but not the other way around.
 Since versioned hashes appear in transactions, they cannot be removed.
 A Rootstock node must store both.
 Versioned-hashes are 32-bytes each while commitments are 48 bytes each.
 Thus, a Rootstock node will store a total of 80 bytes permanently for each blob ever included in a block.
 However, 80 bytes is very small (a 1:1600 ratio) compared to the 128KB for the original blob, which is deleted.
 Recall that if apps use transaction calldata (instead of blobs) that data can never be removed.